A0 · Ponto Zero Capítulo 2

 Prática rápida (10)

-Fill in the blank for a friend.
+Choose the correct form for a friend.

 ✓ Correct! ✗ Not quite.
 Correct answer: a